Ways to get involved in research

 • steer the study/project/trial through the research process

-As a member of a PPI research steering group or committee, work in partnership with researchers to:
+As a member of a PPI research steering group or committee, you would work in partnership with researchers to:

 • co-develop progress reports or e-newsletters to keep PPI representatives and research participants informed throughout the project